-- November/December the total NPS/NPA Non-LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus LCFF dollars generated per NPS ADA as calculated by the SELPA on the Summary of NPS/NPA Expenditures form based on invoices received through September 30 (1st Quarter).
-Present to Finance Advisory Committee and Superintendents' Council at the November/December meetings. - March the total of NPS/NPA Non-LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus LCFF dollars generated per NPS ADA as calculated by the SELPA on the Summary of NPS/NPA Expenditures form based on invoices received through December 31 (2nd Quarter), less the 1st quarter reimbursement request.
-Present to Finance Advisory Committee and Superintendents' Council at March meetings. - 3.
-May the total of NPS/NPA Non-LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus LCFF dollars generated per NPS ADA as calculated by the SELPA on the Summary of NPS/NPA Expenditures form based on invoices received through the month of March 31 (3rd Quarter), less the 1st and 2nd Quarter reimbursement requests.
-Present to Finance Advisory Committee and Superintendents' Council at May meetings. - 4.
-July districts will be notified of the final 4th quarter JRF reimbursement amount by July 31. - September the balance of the total NPS/NPA Non LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus the LCFF dollars generated by NPS ADA, less all reimbursements previously transferred.
-Present to Finance Advisory Committee and Superintendents' Council at September meetings (Final 4th Quarter).
+- November/December the total NPS/NPA Non-LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus LCFF dollars generated per NPS ADA as calculated by the SELPA on the Summary of NPS/NPA Expenditures form based on invoices received to date (1st Quarter).
+Present to SELPA Advisory Committee and Superintendents' Council at the November/December meetings. - March the total of NPS/NPA Non-LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus LCFF dollars generated per NPS ADA as calculated by the SELPA on the Summary of NPS/NPA Expenditures form based on invoices received to date (2nd Quarter), less the 1st quarter reimbursement request.
+Present to SELPA Advisory Committee and Superintendents' Council at March meetings. - 3.
+May the total of NPS/NPA Non-LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus LCFF dollars generated per NPS ADA as calculated by the SELPA on the Summary of NPS/NPA Expenditures form based on invoices received to date (3rd Quarter), less the 1st and 2nd Quarter reimbursement requests.
+Present to SELPA Advisory Committee and Superintendents' Council at May meetings. - 4.
+July districts will be notified of the final 4th quarter JRF reimbursement amount by July 31.

+September - the balance of the total NPS/NPA Non LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus the LCFF dollars generated by NPS ADA, less all reimbursements previously transferred.
+Present to SELPA Advisory Committee and Superintendents' Council at September meetings (Final 4th Quarter).